genetronhealth/safesim-eval/README.md

 Default input directory is ./Rawdata/WES, and default output directory is Results/WES.
 Using customized path by set options `-i` and `-o`.
 Please note the input directory must have the same structure as example above.

-Run script steps:
+Run scripts:
+Run all samples evaluation and plot: please run `ls ./Results/WES/scriptlog/*.sh |awk '{print "bash " $1}' |sh > ./Results/WES/scriptlog/runall.logo 2>runall.loge`.

+For one sample(tumor-normal pair): please run `bash ./Results/WES/scriptlog/tumor.sh ; ls ./Results/WES/scriptlog/normal*.sh |awk '{print "bash " $1}' |sh >./Results/WES/scriptlog/tumor-normal.logo 2> ./Results/WES/scriptlog/tumor-normal.loge`. tumor is SRA accession number of tumor sample and normal is SRA accession number of matched normal sample. (this is only for code testing.)

-you can use `parallel` to process data in multithreads and you can just process one sample in step 1,2,3.
+Optionally, you can also use `parallel` to process data in multithreads and you can just process one sample each time in step 1,2,3.
 ```
 # Step1: process tumor
 ls ./Results/WES/scriptlog/SRR*[0-9].sh |awk '{print "bash " $1 " >" $1 ".logo 2>" $1 ".loge"}' |parallel -j $job_number